pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu_apps_workload_apply.md

-## Tanzu apps workload apply
+# Tanzu apps workload apply

-Apply configuration to a new or existing workload
+Apply configurations to a new or existing workload.

 ### Synopsis

-Apply configuration to a new or existing workload.
+Apply configurations to a new or existing workload.
 If the resource does not exist, it will be created.

 Workload configuration options include:

 - source code to build
 - runtime resource limits
 - environment variables